-The Big Bear Municipal Water District (District) is proposing the Big Bear Municipal Water District Special Use Boat Launch & Deepening Project (proposed project or project) within Big Bear Marina (Marina), located just north of the District's Headquarters at 40524 Lakeview Drive, Big Bear Lake, CA. The City of Big Bear Lake borders the south shore of the Lake.
+The District is proposing the project within Big Bear Marina (Marina), located just north of the District's Headquarters at 40524 Lakeview Drive, Big Bear Lake, CA. The City of Big Bear Lake borders the south shore of the Lake.
 The unincorporated community of Big Bear City is located east of the Lake, and the unincorporated community of Fawnskin is located along the north shore.
 The remaining portions of the Lake are bordered by the San Bernardino National Forest and managed by the United States (U.S.) Forest Service.
 State Highways 18 and 38 provide regional access to the Lake.